-4.1.5 General Instructions
+4.1.4 General Instructions

-While CSES supports publication page charges, such charges are NOT to be included in the proposed budget.
+While CSES may be able to support publication page charges, such charges are NOT to be included in the proposed budget.
 PI's are asked to send an email to the CSES Director requesting funds on an as needed basis to cover publication page charges.
+Note that funds are limited to support publication costs and are generally capped at ~\$500, so care should be taken when considering where work will be published and additional sources of support for publication costs should be exhausted first.